webpy/webpy/docs/deploying.rst

         "^/(.*)$" => "/yourapp.py/$1",
      )

 With this configuration lighttpd takes care of starting the application.
-The webserver tasks to your application using fastcgi via a unix domain socket.
+The webserver talks to your application using fastcgi via a unix domain socket.
 This means both the webserver and the application will run on the same machine.